 All Other Fees.
 Consist of aggregate fees billed for products and services provided by the independent registered public accounting firm other than those disclosed above.
-These fees consisted of an amount paid for the use of an online accounting research tool.

 The audit committee pre-approved all services performed since the pre-approval policy was adopted.